Is High fiber foods a Miracle Worker?

 “Usually the only reason someone thinks fiber doesn’t agree with them is that they did it too quickly,” says Gans.
 “Start by adding five grams a day for two weeks, then another five grams for 14 days.”

 Cooking vegetables can help, as can spreading out your fiber intake and drinking plenty of water.
-If you’re still have not got enough fiber or eating a balanced diet, Then try to find a registered dietitian in your area.
+If you’re still having trouble getting enough fiber or eating a balanced diet, Then try to find a registered dietitian in your area.